evgeniyako-edu/intro-to-statistics/README.md

 # Introduction to Statistics

 This course was taught at Harbour.Space university in December 2020.

 More info: https://harbour.space/data-science/courses/introduction-to-statistics1-evgeniya-korneva

-Below is a brief overview of the course.
+Below is a brief overview of the course:

 - **Lecture 1** Introduction.
 Descriptive vs inferential statistics
 - **Lecture 2** Inferential statistics.
 Method of maximum likelihood (discrete)